 Christian Whitney-Smith found the back of the net to open the second half for Dover to once again cut the Caesar Rodney lead to one goal.
 However, the Riders offense would pull away in the half due to four second-half tallies, three by Ikwuagwu and one by Coverdale to preserve the win.

 The Riders out-shot the Senators 18-5, while also leading in corner kick opportunities 6-2.

 Both goalkeepers were sharp Thursday night, CR's Kevin Sheahan made three saves for the Riders, while Dover's Jonathan Carson made 10 saves to try and keep the Senators in the game.

 "Our goal this season was to be very competitive and win our division and conference," said CR Head Coach Darrell Gravatt.
 "So far, we've played high quality soccer."

 The Riders improve to 10-1 on the season, while the Senators fall to 9-3-1 on the year.

 With just two games remaining in their season, the Senators return to the pitch on Thursday when they travel to take on a now healthy Polytech team fresh off a 1-0 victory over a tough Sussex Tech team.
 Dover will finish up their season as they prepare for the playoffs Saturday morning at Archmere Academy.

-Page 2 of 2 - For the Riders, they've now won eight straight games since dropping their first contest of the season to Charter School of Wilmington back in late September.
+For the Riders, they've now won eight straight games since dropping their first contest of the season to Charter School of Wilmington back in late September.
 CR has four games remaining, including conference battles against Sussex Central and Indian River.
 The Riders are back in action on Tuesday taking on Middletown before hosting the Golden Knights on Thursday night.